-5 Discussion
+5. Discussion

-5.1 Mechanisms of Seismic Anisotropy
+5.1.
+Mechanisms of Seismic Anisotropy

-The primary cause of seismic anisotropy in the upper mantle worldwide is the lattice preferred orientation (LPO) of olivine [e.g., Zhang and Karato, 1995].
-LPO fabrics can develop in the asthenosphere in response to simple shear imposed by mantle flow and/or the motion of the overlying plate [e.g., Bokelmann and Silver, 2002; Karato et al., 2008; Conrad et al., 2007; Martin-Short et al., 2015].
-In subduction zone settings such as Alaska, where the mantle wedge is cooled and hydrated, B-type olivine LPO can develop, giving rise to a 90° change in the anisotropic fast direction, φ [Karato et al., 2008].
-A-type olivine LPO fabrics can also develop in the lithosphere in response to tectonic deformation [e.g., Silver and Chan, 1988; Vauchez and Nicolas, 1991; Bastow et al., 2007; Liddell et al., 2017; De Plaen et al., 2014].
-In addition to olivine LPO, the preferential alignment of fluid or melt [e.g. Blackman and Kendall, 1997; Bastow et al., 2010], and the layering of rocks with different seismic velocities [Backus, 1962] can also impact the results of regional SKS splitting studies.
-Combinations of multiple mechanisms influence the observations in some regions [e.g., Bastow et al., 2010; Long and Becker, 2010].
+The primary cause of seismic anisotropy in the upper mantle worldwide is the LPO of olivine (e.g., Zhang & Karato, 1995).
+LPO fabrics can develop in the asthenosphere in response to simple shear imposed by mantle flow and/or the motion of the overlying plate (e.g., Bokelmann & Silver, 2002; Conrad et al., 2007; Karato et al., 2008; Martin-Short et al., 2015).
+In subduction zone settings such as Alaska, where the mantle wedge is cooled and hydrated, B-type olivine LPO can develop, giving rise to a 90° change in the anisotropic fast direction, $\phi$ (Karato et al., 2008).
+A-type olivine LPO fabrics can also develop in the lithosphere in response to tectonic deformation (e.g., Bastow et al., 2007; De Plaen et al., 2014; Liddell et al., 2010; Silver & Chan, 1988; Vauchez & Nicolas, 1991).
+In addition to olivine LPO, the preferential alignment of fluid or melt (e.g., Blackman & Kendall, 1997; Bastow et al., 2010) and the layering of rocks with different seismic velocities (Backus, 1962) can also impact the results of regional SKS splitting studies.
+Combinations of multiple mechanisms influence the observations in some regions (e.g., Bastow et al., 2010; Long & Becker, 2010).
 In the following sections, we explore each of these mechanisms as candidates to explain our Alaskan observations.

-In doing so, we pay close attention to whether or not asthenospheric flow is deflected at the edge of the subducting Pacific plate [Eakin et al., 2009; Mosher et al., 2014; Paczkowski et al., 2014; Jadamec and Billen, 2010], and whether Btype olivine LPO is in evidence along an arc with variable slab-dip.
+In doing so, we pay close attention to whether or not asthenospheric flow is deflected at the edge of the subducting Pacific plate (Eakin et al., 2009; Jadamec & Billen, 2010; Mosher et al., 2014; Paczkowski et al., 2014) and whether B-type olivine LPO is in evidence along an arc with variable slab dip.

-5.2 Seismic Anisotropy in Subduction Systems
+5.2.
+Seismic Anisotropy in Subduction Systems

-At subduction zones, patterns in anisotropy may be extremely varied [e.g., Long, 2013; Walpole et al., 2017] and shear-wave splitting observations can represent anisotropic contributions from the sub-slab mantle, the mantle wedge, the down-going slab and the overriding plate, making interpretations challenging [e.g., Long and Silver, 2008].
+At subduction zones, patterns in anisotropy may be extremely varied (e.g., Long, 2013; Walpole et al., 2017), and shear-wave splitting observations can represent anisotropic contributions from the subslab mantle, the mantle wedge, the downgoing slab, and the overriding plate, making interpretations challenging (e.g., Long & Silver, 2008).

-A simple model of viscous coupling between the downgoing slab and mantle beneath implies entrained mantle flow beneath the subducting slab, which would yield splitting fast directions perpendicular to the strike of the slab [Long, 2013].
-However, shearwave splitting studies [e.g. Smith et al., 2001] have long indicated complex anisotropy patterns that cannot always be explained by such simple models.
-Previous observations at subduction zones worldwide reveal both slab-parallel and slab-perpendicular fast splitting directions and large variations in δ t.
-Many subduction zones exhibit slab-parallel splitting, which is incompatible with simple entrainment models and has been variously attributed to three dimensional flow induced by trench rollback [e.g., Long and Silver, 2008], the transition from A-type to B-type olivine LPO in the relatively cool, hydrated nose of the mantle wedge [e.g., Karato et al., 2008; Kneller et al., 2005; Ohuchi et al., 2012] or the effect of strong radial anisotropy within entrained flow that is steeply dipping [Song and Kawakatsu, 2012].
-By studying patterns of anisotropy along ~40,000 km of the global subduction zone system, Walpole et al. [2017] found large variability in φ , noting that slab-parallel observations are only slightly more prominent than slab-perpendicular observations.
-Walpole et al. [2017] argue that slab-parallel shear-wave splitting can result from the strong radial anisotropy of asthenosphere entrained at steeply-dipping subduction zones, a view supported by the modeling work of Song and Kawakatsu [2012].
+A simple model of viscous coupling between the downgoing slab and mantle beneath implies entrained mantle flow beneath the subducting slab, which would yield splitting fast directions perpendicular to the strike of the slab (Long, 2013).
+However, shear-wave splitting studies (e.g., Smith et al., 2001) have long indicated complex anisotropy patterns that cannot always be explained by such simple models.
+Previous observations at subduction zones worldwide reveal both slab-parallel and slab-perpendicular fast splitting directions and large variations in $\delta t$ .
+Many subduction zones exhibit slab-parallel splitting, which is incompatible with simple entrainment models and has been variously attributed to three-dimensional flow induced by trench rollback (e.g., Long & Silver, 2008), the transition from A-type to B-type olivine LPO in the relatively cool, hydrated nose of the mantle wedge (e.g., Karato et al., 2008; Kneller et al., 2005; Ohuchi et al., 2012) or the effect of strong radial anisotropy within entrained flow that is steeply dipping (Song & Kawakatsu, 2012).
+By studying patterns of anisotropy along ~40,000 km of the global subduction zone system, Walpole et al. (2017) found large variability in $\phi$ , noting that slab-parallel observations are only slightly more prominent than slab-perpendicular observations.
+Walpole et al. (2017) argue that slab-parallel shear-wave splitting can result from the strong radial anisotropy of asthenosphere entrained at steeply dipping subduction zones, a view supported by the modeling work of Song and Kawakatsu (2012).